nusrobomaster/Dart-FYP/docs/Z Mechanical Design - Launcher.md

 </p>

 Initial tests of the prototype were highly successful.
-A 23 kgF (225.6 N) launch force propelled the "Crossblade" projectile to a distance of 20 meters.Two critical observations were made, firstly the projectile's trajectory was stable and linear, with no visible roll.
+A **23 kgF (225.6 N)** launch force propelled the "Crossblade" projectile to a distance of **20 meters**.Two critical observations were made, firstly the projectile's trajectory was stable and linear, with **no visible roll**.
 Secondly the projectile maintained a consistent nose-forward "dipping" arc throughout its flight.
 The projectile had no issues when releasing from the 3D printed “sled”.
 These results confirmed that the elastic band concept is a promising and viable solution for this project.

 <br>